Solar prominences were very pronounced during this eclipse

 The first few days were bright and sunny, but the forecast was beginning to look bad for eclipse day, calling for cloudy skies and possible thunderstorms.
 We decided to stay put and hope for the best.
 The day arrived with cloudy skies, and as eclipse time approached, there were signs that it might turn out just mostly cloudy with large breaks in the clouds.
 That is exactly what happened during the partial phases.
 But as totality approached, the clouds thickened with little to no breaks.
 This time, totality took on a completely different feel.
 Unfortunately, I had planned on doing a lot of imaging, but I had to abandon those plans since the sun was pretty much completely obscured during totality except for tiny slivers of “less thick” clouds during which I got a few images.
 Despite the clouds, the experience was still well worth it, and the clouds added a cool effect when the sun was partially visible during totality.
 The sky darkened, of course, and we were able to see Venus.
 But hopes to see Jupiter and Comet Pons-Brooke were dashed.

 Ironically, the New England area had horrible historical probabilities for good weather, but that area had nearly pristine conditions at the time of the eclipse, boasting clear skies after a heavy snowstorm.
 The Midwest and my hometown in Ohio had a slightly worse than 50/50 chance of good viewing historically, and Ohio, Indiana, and areas south into southern Illinois, and Arkansas ended up having great viewing conditions.
 Probabilities are useful for planning your destination, but you never know until the day approaches.
 Weather forecasting has gotten very good, and I found that 3 or 4 days before the Texas eclipse, the forecast was pretty much what ended up happening.
 We did dodge the thunderstorms, but the cloud forecast was spot-on.
 If you are planning on a land viewing, it helps to have some mobility just in case there will be better conditions nearby.
 I wouldn’t recommend traveling a long distance on the day of the eclipse since traffic might be heavy near popular spots.
+The image below is a composite of several images taken during brief slivers of visibility.
+The outer part of the corona was visible during a few 2-second exposures that overexposed the inner corona.
+Those images were stacked on top of 1/2 second exposures that revealed the prominences without overexposure.

 Future Solar Eclipses